discordeno/discordeno/website/docs/examples/reactionroles.md

 await bot.rest.upsertGuildApplicationCommands(guildId, [roles])
 ```

-Now the only thing that remains to change with this code is to use your actual server's guild id in the `guildId` variable we defined, all you need to do is replace the `REPLACE WITH YOUR GUILD ID` with your actual id of the server you will use for testing.
+Now the only thing that you need to change is to use your actual server's guild ID in the `guildId` variable.
+All you need to do is replace the `REPLACE WITH YOUR GUILD ID` with your actual server ID that you will use for testing.
 This will make the bot automatically update every command whenever the bot is started.

 ### Cleaner Code